 - 3/4 cup seasoned whole wheat breadcrumbs

 - 1/4 cup ground flax

 - 1 tablespoon grated Parmesan

 - 1 pound fish fillets, (wild salmon or tilapia) skinless, boneless, cut into long strips 3-4 inches long

 - Non-stick cooking spray

 - 1 tablespoon olive oil

-- On a piece of wax paper or aluminum foil, stir breadcrumbs, corn meal, Parmesan, and paprika, garlic, and onion powder together.
+- On a piece of wax paper or aluminum foil, stir breadcrumbs, flax, Parmesan, and paprika, garlic, and onion powder together.
 Spread the fish out on a piece of wax paper or aluminum foil.
 Sprinkle both sides with salt and pepper.
 In a shallow dish, beat egg.
 Dip the chicken chunks into the egg and then coat in the breadcrumb mixture.